R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 Type **reboot** to restart the machine if you wish to try the new password conditions.
 The command to change passwords is `passwd [LOGIN]`.
 If no `LOGIN` is typed, the current user is presumed.
 - Notice that the `root` user does not have to present the current password before typing a new one, neither for itself nor other users.
 Therefore, the minimum 7-character difference with the old password rule is not applicable to `root`, in accordance with the project document!

+Another interesting item one can modify in `/etc/pam.d/common-password` is the algorithm used to encrypt the passwords.
+User account information is kept in `/etc/passwd`—accessible through `getent passwd`—, while the passwords are stored in `/etc/shadow`.
+The nifty way to open/edit this file is with command **vipw**.
+- Find more on these files in the **man** pages `man 5 passwd` and `man 5 shadow`.

 #### A.3.e sudo installation & configuration